Without a lens, your camera body would not be able to capture images.

-Either way, read on to find out all the information you could possibly know about camera lenses.
+Read our camera lens guide to find out all the information you could know about lenses.

 Camera lenses, like it or not, are the most important part of your kit.